Binance Portfolio Redesign

 On Brand Visual Language

 I kept Binance's dark theme and yellow accent, improved spacing, hierarchy, and layout, introducing card-based grouping for related information instead of flat tables.
-The goal is to help users absorb insights effortlessly while still feeling like Binance.

 I kept Binance's dark theme and yellow accent, improved spacing, hierarchy, and layout, introducing card-based grouping for related information instead of flat tables.
-The goal is to help users absorb insights effortlessly while still feeling like Binance.

 I kept Binance's dark theme and yellow accent, improved spacing, hierarchy, and layout, introducing card-based grouping for related information instead of flat tables.
-The goal is to help users absorb insights effortlessly while still feeling like Binance.

 05 – the result